bug7a/basic.js-examples/README.md

 object.clickable
 - Makes the object clickable/non-clickable.
 1: clickable, 0: not clickable
-- when using the object.onClick(func:function) function; The object is automatically clickable.
+- when using the object.onClick(func:function) function: The object is automatically clickable.
-- Button and TextBox objects are clickable by default.
+-- Button and TextBox objects are clickable by default.
 - Uses pointer-events:auto or none property in CSS.

 object.element